 What Is Xanax?

 Xanax, also known as Alprazolam, is a benzodiazepine that is often prescribed to treat anxiety and panic disorders.
 It acts on the central nervous part of the brain to produce a calming effect.
 It helps people dealing with issues like panic attacks, anxiety attacks, depression, and even insomnia.
 All of these issues are common in the United States, and they aren’t always easy to overcome, especially without any kind of medication.

 There are a few alternative solutions for these ailments.
 Melatonin is a natural supplement that’s used to help people sleep better.
 The supplement may also help with anxiety.
 The problem is that melatonin, and other supplements like it, doesn’t always work, and the lack of results causes people to look for more drastic measures.

 Healthcare professionals may use Xanax to try to deal with the problems.
 Doctors try to be as careful as they can when prescribing this medication because they know how strong it is.
-Despite their precautions, and even if it’s taken as recommended, a person can still develop a dependency quite rapidly because of the addictive nature of the substance.
+Despite their precautions, and even if it’s taken they recommend, a person can still develop a dependency quite rapidly because of the addictive nature of the substance.

 If you know someone who needs a Xanax prescription, be sure to find out what the doctor is doing to prevent addiction.
 It’s vital that the doctor is monitoring reactions to the medication at all times and can stop the Xanax use if necessary.